Jolene115/studyspark/README.md

----
+## ⚠️ AITHON 2025 Hackathon Notice

-> ⚠️ This branch (`aithon-2025`) is part of the AITHON 2025: AI for Social Good Hackathon.
+This branch (`aithon-2025`) was created for the **AITHON 2025: AI for Social Good Hackathon**.
->
-> ## 🎓 Project Title: StudySpark: EqualLearn
+**Project Title:** StudySpark: EqualLearn

->
-> This version enhances the original StudySpark AI tutor to focus on educational equity — enabling personalized, accessible AI tutoring for underserved learners using Google’s Gemini AI.
+This version enhances the original StudySpark AI tutor to focus on accessible, AI-powered education for underserved learners.

 ---

 # StudySpark: EqualLearn